 Thread was announced about two years ago, as a new IP-based wireless protocol based on 6LoWPAN and 802.15.4 standards and targeting IoT applications.
-Nest Labs, an Alphabet company, has now released OpenThread open source implementation of the networking protocol under a BSD license.
+Nest Labs, an Alphabet company, has now released OpenThread open-source implementation of the networking protocol under a BSD license.

-The source code (C++) includes supports for End Device, Router, Leader & Border Router roles, and can be found on Github.
+The source code (C++) for OpenThread includes supports for End Device, Router, Leader & Border Router roles, and can be found on Github.
 The implementation is said to be OS and platform agnostic with a radio abstraction layer, have a small footprint, and implement all Thread networking layers, namely IPv6, 6LoWPAN, IEEE 802.15.4 with MAC security, Mesh Link Establishment, and Mesh Routing.
-To quickly get started you can may to read the Examples README which explains how to build the code, start two nodes, and ping them.
+To quickly get started, you may want to read the Examples README which explains how to build the code, start two nodes, and ping them.